thautwarm/MLStyle.jl/README.md

 ## Preview

-In this README I'm glad to share some non-trivial code snippets subsequently.
+In this README I'm glad to share some non-trivial code snippets.

 ### Homoiconic pattern matching for Julia ASTs